Strong convergence rates for a full discretization of stochastic wave equation with nonlinear damping: Strong convergence rates of the spatial discretization

 It remains to collect all the above estimates to conclude the proof. \end{proof}

 The following theorem gives the strong error, in the $\H^1$-norm, of the spatial approximation of the stochastic wave equation~\eqref{eq:abstract-SPDE} by the spectral Galerkin method.

-\begin{theorem} Let $X(t)$, resp. $X^N(t)$, denote the mild solution~\eqref{eq:mild-abstract} of the considered stochastic wave equation with nonlinear damping, resp. the mild solution~\eqref{eq:mild-space} of its spectral Galerkin approximation.
+\begin{theorem}[Strong convergence rates of the spatial semi-discretization] Let $X(t)$, resp. $X^N(t)$, denote the mild solution~\eqref{eq:mild-abstract} of the considered stochastic wave equation with nonlinear damping, resp. the mild solution~\eqref{eq:mild-space} of its spectral Galerkin approximation.
 Under Assumptions~\ref{assum:nonlinearity} and~\ref{assum:noise-term} and assuming that $\|X_0\|_{L^p(\Omega;\H^2)} < \infty$ for some $p \ge 2$, we have for dimension $d=1$, the error estimate

 For dimension $d=2$, for any sufficiently small parameter $\epsilon > 0$, the error estimate reads

 \end{theorem}

 \begin{proof} To carry out the convergence analysis of the spectral Galerkin method, we first define an auxiliary process $\widetilde{X}^N(t)$ satisfying